 As well as these contemporary concerns, we explored the symbolism of forests, the realm of nature’s secrets, and as places for testing and initiation or a spiritual world which we penetrate to find meaning.

-WCT’s next show will take place in boggy woodland on Leigh Common, Colehill, near Wimborne, in October 2017.
+WCT’s next show will take place in boggy woodland on Leigh Common, Colehill, near Wimborne in 2018.